-There likely will not be a more aptly titled album this year than Taylor Swift’s folklore.
-The record, Taylor’s eighth studio album, was announced just sixteen hours before its release.
-The word “folklore” means “the traditional beliefs, customs, and stories of a community, passed through the generations by word of mouth” (Oxford Languages).
-Taylor’s folklore is an intricately woven tapestry of seemingly disparate narratives and stories.
-Created in lockdown during the COVID-19 pandemic, folklore explores the story of Rebekah Harkness (the previous owner of Taylor’s Rhode Island mansion), a fictional teenage love triangle, and Taylor’s own personal evolution inside and outside of her romantic relationships.
-Nevertheless, folklore is symbolic of a greater and more important narrative — Taylor’s career and musical transformation.
+To name something is to breathe life into it.
+By naming her eighth studio album, which was released with just sixteen hours warning, Folklore, Taylor Swift breathed generations of life into her new record.
+According to Oxford Languages, “folklore” means “the traditional… stories of a community, passed through the generations by word of mouth.”
+Taylor’s Folklore is an intricately woven tapestry of seemingly disparate narratives that coalesce into a singular towering achievement.
+Birthed in lockdown during the COVID-19 pandemic, Folklore explores the story of Rebekah Harkness, a fictional teenage love triangle, and Taylor’s own personal evolution inside and outside of her romantic relationships.

-Taylor has been one of the successful music acts in the world for over a decade, but even the greats begin to see a decline.
-Lover (2019) and reputation (2017) were both big sellers that housed multiple successful singles, but neither of the records reached the massive peaks of Fearless (2010), Red (2012), or 1989 (2014).
-Most of the decline wasn’t Taylor’s fault, particularly the performance of Lover.
-In actuality, the softer commercial reception of her latest mainstream pop albums is indicative of a harsh and unfair truth: Pop music continues to be hostile to female artists as they approach age 30.
-We’ve seen it with Katy Perry recently.
+As one of the most successful music acts of all time, Taylor has started to taste the inevitable — that dreaded commercial decline.
+Lover (2019) and reputation (2017) were both million-sellers that housed multiple successful singles, but neither of the records reached the ubiquity of Fearless (2010), Red (2012), or 1989 (2014).
+The softer commercial reception of her latest albums is indicative of a harsh and unfair truth: Pop music continues to be hostile to female artists as they approach age 30.
 Once a female artist hits that age, Top 40 rushes to replace them with a shiny new star.
-Lover’s album campaign was overshadowed by big singles and albums from a new class of pop stars: Lil Nas X, Shawn Mendes, Camila Cabello, Billie Eilish, etc. In the face of this, folklore is a smart, conscious, and inevitable pivot to a sound that Taylor has been working towards for her entire career.
+Lover’s album campaign was overshadowed by big singles and albums from a new class of pop stars: Lil Nas X, Lizzo, Billie Eilish, etc. In the face of this, Folklore is a smart, conscious, and predictable pivot to a sound that Taylor has been working towards for her entire career.
 The album dives headfirst into folk and alternative music with small dips into soft rock and alternative country.
-The melodies are still largely rooted in mainstream pop music, but the instrumentation, vocal choices, mixing, and overall production are markedly more left field than Taylor’s “Shake It Off” days.
-The new album features longtime collaborator Jack Antonoff (Lana Del Rey, The Chicks) and new talents such as Grammy winners Bon Iver and Aaron Dessner of The National.
-Folklore is a new chapter in Taylor’s illustrious career — a pop titan finished with the pop game who is determined to remind us that her talent transcends trends and genre.
+Taylor’s melodies are still largely rooted in mainstream pop music, but the instrumentation, vocal choices, and overall production are markedly more left-field than Taylor’s “Shake It Off” days.
+Folklore features longtime collaborator Jack Antonoff (Lana Del Rey, Lorde, The Chicks) and new talents such as Grammy winners Bon Iver and Aaron Dessner of The National.
+Folklore is a new chapter in Taylor’s illustrious career — a pop titan who is finished with the pop game and determined to remind us that her talent transcends trends and genre.

 Key Tracks: “exile” | “the 1” | “mad woman” | “illicit affairs” | “this is me trying”